The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/13-react-express-auth-overview.md

 ***

-For this project, you should use a Postgres database.
+For this project, you should start with a Postgres database.
 Make sure to set the environment variables for connecting to this database in the `.env` file.
 These values are loaded into the `knexfile.js` file using the `dotenv` package and the line of code:

 ```js
 require('dotenv').config(); // load the .env file